-At this point, we should have a clear picture of what happened, exactly how your treatment was negligent and a firm basis for placing an estimated value on your claim.
+At this point, we should have a clear picture of what happened, exactly how and if your treatment was negligent, and a firm basis for placing an estimated value on your claim.

 We will then work with you and the NHS Trust or other healthcare provider to attempt to negotiate an out-of-court settlement.
 Most cancer misdiagnosis claims are resolved in this way, meaning you will rarely need to attend court to receive compensation.